NetBUG/llminference/README.md

 You are free to design your own solution.

 ## Design considerations
+**Model** chosen is [`allenai/Llama-3.1-Tulu-3.1-8B`](https://huggingface.co/allenai/Llama-3.1-Tulu-3.1-8B).
+It was chosen as a model with instruction training able to perform tasks in user query.
+It has shown decent performance on multiple tests; its larger counterpart with 70B size includes latest training approaches including GRPO to improve behavior on tasks where formal assessment can be performed.

+In case one has a Huggingface account with access to `meta-llama/Meta-Llama-3.1-8B-Instruct`, it can be set in `instance/parameters.py` to assess the behavior of the original LLaMA-3.1 model.

+Model size was chosen to ensure model to fit into a single common GPU with 24 Gb of RAM; for testing purposes, smaller models of the same architecture can be chosen down to 1.5B models.

 **Preprocessing** was implemented using blacklists and is present just to display a pipeline with pre- and postprocessing.
 For any given business-related task preprocessing must be carefully designed with all requirements in mind, including safety, simplicity and interfacing.
 Thus, for a dialog-based system prompt building is necessary with conversation sequence preservation; for a contextless AI assistant sensitive topics need to be determined.
 <...>
 **Inference** was optimized for execution with NVidia GPUs and MPS on Apple Mx ARM chips.